pixelated-pancakes/Code-References/README.md

-Just a compilation of my coding projects from my UCF classes
+Just a compilation of my C coding projects from my UCF classes.
+I was undiagnosed and unmedicated for most of these; The code was almost all likely written during manic episodes.
+All code is completely functional -- may not be pleasant to read.